wkolowski/coq-mtl/README.md

   * Which laws are there, which ones are needed and which ones are redundant.
   * Not only which types implement which classes, but also which classes they can't implement.
   * Develop pen and paper proofs so they can be put into the thesis.
+  * REMEMBER: describe precisely how the tactics hs and monad work.
+A case study in proof engineering!
 * Investigate concepts:
   * Commutative applicative functors.
   * Commutative monads.